pilou-K75VJ/whatplanets/README.md

 The angle on the clock corresponds to the **ecliptic longitude** viewed from Earth.

 ## Coordinates
-The coordinates comes from [NASA JPL Horizons](https://ssd.jpl.nasa.gov/?horizons), which provides custom ephemerides.
+The coordinates come from [NASA JPL Horizons](https://ssd.jpl.nasa.gov/?horizons), which provides custom ephemerides.
 One way of sending requests to the service is by email.